-You might think that by watching the news or what you read in regular big media news sources is enough to become informed in a general way.
+You might think that watching the news or reading a newspaper is enough to become informed in a general way.
 Just remember that mass media is in the money-making business.
 If they can, they will take information that can easily be twisted in order to make more money.

 Once you have a fair amount of knowledge about the event you find yourself drawn to, it's time to put those fingers to work.
 Read over related articles, share them, and share your thoughts.
 That means writing a well-versed and educated paragraph describing your thoughts.
 If someone were to comment remember to stay calm, be polite, and sometimes agree to disagree.
 People are much more receptive if they don't feel attacked when debating a topic.